GaleevArslanDev/Omni/README.md

 - The agent can deterministically walk to explicit coordinates through `move_to_coordinates`
 - The agent can deterministically place the currently held block through `place_block_at_cursor`
 - The agent can deterministically answer a range of nearby-entity questions through `report_nearby_entities`
+- The agent can deterministically target and approach nearby entities through `target_nearest_entity` and `move_to_nearest_entity`
+- The agent can perform first basic entity actions:
+  - attack a nearest observed living entity through `attack_nearest_entity`
+  - pick up a nearest observed dropped item through `pickup_nearest_item`, with inventory delta verification
+  - right-click interact with a nearest observed entity or vehicle through `interact_with_nearest_entity`
 - The planner supports short physical action combinations such as equip-and-place for known block names
 - Deterministic planned execution no longer lets the LLM rewrite `use_tool` task arguments
 - Remember/report and dig/report flows are now executed through a stronger deterministic controller path